3dcitydb/3dcitydb-docs/source/impexp/docker.rst

   docker run --rm --name impexp \
       -v /home/me/mydata/:/data \
     3dcitydb/impexp import \
       -H my.host.de -d citydb -u postgres -p changeMe! \
       bigcity.gml

-.. note:: Since the host directory ``/home/me/mydata/`` is mounted to the default working directory ``/data`` inside the container, you can simply reference your input file by its filename without instead of using an absolute path.
+.. note:: Since the host directory ``/home/me/mydata/`` is mounted to the default working directory ``/data`` inside the container, you can simply reference your input file by its filename instead of using an absolute path.

 Import all CityGML datasets from ``/home/me/mydata/`` on your host system into the DB given in :numref:`impexp_docker_code_exampledb`: